TRISTAN-ORF/RiboTIE/README.md

 ## 📖 User guide

-Following are the instructions on how to set up RIBO-former and pre-process data.
+Following are the instructions on how to set up RiboTIE and pre-process data.

 ### Installation